Inside Llewyn Davis: Plot

 At a roadside restaurant, Roland collapses from a heroin overdose.
 The three stop on the side of the highway to rest.
 When a police officer tells them to move on, he suspects that Johnny is drunk and orders him out of the car.
 Johnny resists and is arrested.
 Without the keys, Llewyn abandons the car, leaving the cat and the unconscious Roland behind.
-In Chicago, Llewyn auditions for Bud Grossman, who says he is not suited to be a solo performer but suggests he join a trio Grossman is forming.
-Llewyn rejects the offer and hitchhikes back to New York.
+In Chicago, Llewyn auditions for Bud Grossman, who offers a place in a trio he is forming.
+Rejecting the offer, Llewyn hitchhikes back to New York.
 Driving while the car owner sleeps, he hits a ginger cat; it limps into the woods as Llewyn watches from afar.

 In New York, Llewyn uses his last $148 for back dues to rejoin the Merchant Marine union.
 He searches for his seaman's license so he can ship out, but it had been in the box he told his sister to trash.
 Llewyn returns to the Union Hall to replace it, but cannot afford the $85 fee.
 He visits Jean, who tells him she got him a gig at the Gaslight.

 At the Gaslight, Llewyn learns that Pappi, the manager, also had sex with Jean.
-Llewyn is thrown out for drunkenly heckling a woman as she performs.
-He visits the Gorfeins, who graciously welcome him, and learns that the novelty song is likely to be a major hit with massive royalties.
-He is amazed to see that their actual cat, Ulysses, found his way home.
+Disillusioned, Llewyn gets drunk and heckles a woman singing on stage.
+He visits the Gorfeins, who graciously welcome him.
+He learns that the novelty song is likely to be a major hit with massive royalties, which he will see no part of.
+Llewyn is amazed to see that their actual cat, Ulysses, found his way home.

-An expanded version of the film's opening scene is repeated, revealing that that scene had been a flash forward.
+The opening scene is revealed to be the ending.
 Llewyn performs at the Gaslight.
-Pappi teases him for heckling the previous evening's singer and says that a friend of his is waiting in the alley.
-As he leaves, Llewyn watches a young Bob Dylan perform "Farewell".
-Behind the Gaslight, he is beaten by the suited man for having cruelly heckled his wife, the previous night's performer.
-Llewyn watches as the man leaves in a taxi, bidding him "Au revoir".
+Pappi teases him for heckling the previous evening’s singer and says that a friend of his is waiting in the alley.
+As Llewyn walks outside, a young Bob Dylan starts performing on stage.
+Behind the Gaslight, Llewyn is beaten by the suited man for having cruelly heckled his wife, the previous night’s performer.
+He watches as the man leaves in a taxi, bidding him "Au revoir".